allenai/tango/docs/source/first_steps.md

 $ tango run config.jsonnet -i components -d workspace/
 ```
 ```
+Starting new run modest-shrimp
 ✓ Found output for "add_numbers" in cache
 ✓ The output for "add_numbers" is in workspace/runs/modest-shrimp/add_numbers
 ```

 Tango didn't have to run our really inefficient addition step this time because it found the previous cached
 result.
-It put the results in the result directory for a different run (In our case, the `modest-shrimp` run.),
+It put the results in the result directory for a different run (in our case, the `modest-shrimp` run),
 but once again it is a symlink that links to the same results from our first run.

 If we changed the inputs to the step in `config.jsonnet`: